smileCompiler/smileCompiler/README.md

 ## Principal AI & Software Engineer

-As a Fullstack & AI Engineer, I bring 7 years of dynamic expertise to the table, with 5 years focused on Fullstack development and 2 years dedicated to AI.
+As a Fullstack & AI Engineer with 7 years of experience, I specialize in delivering high-performance, scalable web applications with a deep focus on both backend and frontend architecture.
+With 5 years in Fullstack development and 2 years in AI, I bring strong expertise in Next.js, Payload CMS, and complex data manipulation workflows—including Excel spreadsheet import/export functionality and seamless API integrations.

-My technical journey spans a vast AI tech stack, from mastering Python and OpenAI to building robust LangChain solutions, deploying Machine Learning models, and driving the future of AI chatbots and Voice AI.
+My tech stack includes JavaScript/TypeScript, React, Next.js, Node.js, and headless CMS platforms like Payload, along with backend services built using Python, FastAPI, and MongoDB/PostgreSQL.
+I’ve successfully integrated Excel I/O into enterprise-grade platforms using libraries such as xlsx, exceljs, and pandas, ensuring data integrity, speed, and user-friendly performance.

-With a sharp eye for detail and a relentless drive for excellence, I thrive in transforming complex challenges into scalable, innovative solutions.
+In the AI space, I have led initiatives involving LangChain, OpenAI, LLMs, and real-time Voice AI systems—empowering automation, smart assistants, and predictive analytics in production environments.
+My approach blends software engineering with innovative AI, enabling rapid prototyping and reliable deployment of intelligent features.

-As a project leader, I have honed my skills in project and product management, successfully leading teams to develop, implement, and support cutting-edge infrastructures for rapidly growing startups.
+I’ve also served as a project and product lead, driving cross-functional teams and delivering infrastructure for rapidly scaling startups.
+I’m known for my sharp attention to detail, fast learning curve, and ability to translate complex requirements into elegant solutions that users love.

-My ability to swiftly adapt and learn empowers me to align with fast-evolving requirements and ensure tangible, impactful outcomes.
+Whether it’s building robust data pipelines, enhancing UX with smart frontend logic, or leading full-lifecycle feature development-I bring a passion for clean code, high standards, and impactful results.

 ##